ARCHIVES

 Just like their human counterparts, animals can develop functional limitations and mobility impairments as they age.
 Therefore, animals will also benefit from a skillfully developed plan of care for rehabilitation to address these issues.
 An animal rehabilitation therapist is just the person for the job.

 Animal rehabilitation is a growing niche field - so much so that the APTA’s Orthopaedic Section has a Special Interest Group dedicated to it!
 The World Confederation of Physical Therapy also established a subgroup for PTs in Animal Practice in 2011.
-As the field expands, physical therapists have more and more opportunities to become involved with animal rehabilitation.
+As the field expands, human physical therapists have more and more opportunities to become involved with animal rehabilitation.

 How did animal rehabilitation start?